 How Hard is it to Get Rid of Ant Colonies in Your Yard?

 The conical mound you see in your yard is only a tiny representation of the size of the active colony.
 Underground passages in an ant colony can extend to a depth of 4 feet (1.2 meters) and a circumference of 5 feet (1.5 meters).
 So, digging out the entire colonies isn’t really an option.

 - Ant colonies spread several feet underground below the mound.

 - An ant colony can be eliminated by killing the queen.

 Ant colonies have a weak point: if the queen of the colony is killed, the colony of ants will die.
 The goal of the best anti-killing tactics is to kill the queen and wipe out the colony.

 8 Ways to Get Rid of Ant Colonies in Your Yard

 Lawns infested with ants can be saved in a variety of simple ways.
-The best course of action is to act fast, to stop entire colonies before they grow spread to take over more of your yard.
+The best course of action is to act fast, to stop entire colonies before they grow spread to take over more of your yard, or even your house.
 Any yard can be saved, but the sooner you kill an ant nest, the less work you’ll have to do.